Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 end
 ```

-The SVD may be parallelized across multiple AI Engine tiles in a manner very similar to the QRD.
-The most aggressive scheme assigns a single AI Engine tile to each inner-most loop body; in essence the system of three nested loops is flattened fully.
+You can parallelize the SVD across multiple AI Engine tiles in a manner similar to the QRD.
+The most aggressive scheme assigns a single AI Engine tile to each inner-most loop body—in essence the system of three nested loops fully flattens.
 It turns out this scheme is overkill for the throughput target of 1 $\mu s$.
 Instead, it is possible to partition three inner loop body workloads to each AI Engine tile and still meet the requirement.
-This saves considerable resources; only $38$ tiles are required in total for the SVD.
+This saves considerable resources; The SVD requires only $38$ tiles in total.

-The screenshot below shows the kernel object creation in the `adf::graph` of the SVD graph implementation in `svd_graph.h`.
+The following screenshot shows the kernel object creation in the `adf::graph` of the SVD graph implementation in `svd_graph.h`.
 The code comments indicate which indices $(p,q)$ are assigned to each tile.
 Each tile is assigned three inner loop workloads.
-The last tile is only assigned two inner loop workloads, but it also performs the final workload to compute the singular values required by the MUSIC algorithm for identifying the noise subspace basis vectors.
+The last tile is only assigned two inner loop workloads.
+However, the last tile also performs the final workload to compute the singular values required by the MUSIC algorithm for identifying the noise subspace basis vectors.

 ![figure](images/svd-loop-unrolling-to-tiles.png)

 The following diagram shows the AI Engine physical array view for the SVD subgraph.
-Once again, the data flow graph has a linear structure similar to the QRD graph, although less memory resources are required because the $\textbf{U}$, $\textbf{S}$, and $\textbf{V}$ matrices are all $8\times 8$ in this case.
+The data flow graph has a linear structure similar to the QRD graph, although requires less memory resources.
+This is because the $\textbf{U}$, $\textbf{S}$, and $\textbf{V}$ matrices are all $8\times 8$ in this case.

 ![figure](images/svd-physical-array.png)

 ### DOA Subgraph

 The DOA subgraph estimates the MUSIC Spectrum $\hat{\textbf{P}}_m$ defined earlier at $256$ equally spaced bins.
-In order to achieve the target throughput of 1 $\mu s$, this workload is partitioned across a number of tiles where each tile computes the spectrum for $L$ consecutive points.
-This is shown in the diagram below.
-A value of $L=4$ is required to meet the throughput; this is equivalent to $64$ AI Engine tiles.
+To achieve the target throughput of 1 $\mu s$, the workload is partitioned across a number of tiles where each tile computes the spectrum for $L$ consecutive points.
+The following diagram shows this.
+Meeting the throughput requires a value of $L=4$, equivalent to $64$ AI Engine tiles.

 ![figure](images/doa-sw-pipelining.png)